costrouc/dftfit/docs/configuration.rst

  - ``spec.algorithm.name`` pagmo2 optimization algorithm to use
  - ``spec.algorithm.steps`` number of steps to take in optimization
  - ``spec.algorithm.population`` number of guesses per optimization step
+ - ``spec.algorithm.include_initial_guess`` whether to include the initial values from the potential schema

 SQLite Database